Trial by Fire

 As we wandered back down the hill, we looked at each other and giggled.
 Apparently, the righteous Fire Gods within, found us worthy of each other and passed up their chances as well.
 It looks like we have another two decades together.

 All was good until after we descended the mountain and decided to take a right, rather than a left.
-To the left led us back to our gracious host’s home and a bottle of chilled Campaign awaiting our celebration.
+To the left led us back to our gracious host’s home and a bottle of chilled Champaign awaiting our celebration.
 To our right was a loop around and ancient thermal lake.
 Neither Ursula or I could remember what myths and lore existed for married couples and the lake’s Nymph Goddesses within.

 Happy Anniversary my Love!

 - Interested in the Touring Italy Blog?, this link will bring you to its beginning.

 - See our ‘Best of Photos’ from the adventure here.